Search

 Back to top

 Below is a sample inspection checklist.
-Determine the level of detail needed for your workplace.
-Customize this form to meet your needs.
+Determine the level of detail needed for your workplace and customize this form to meet your needs.

-In all cases, check that the item is in good working order, there are no leaks or damage, or the item is properly secured.
+In all cases, check that the item is in good working order, has no leaks or damage, and is properly secured.

 Daily Vehicle Inspection / Circle Check